pinin4fjords/shinyngs/README.md

 TODO
 ====

--   Tidy up out-of-date function documentation
--   Add tables for gene sets, read statistics etc
--   Incorporate some more fundamental QC plots
--   More apps for more things!
+-   More useful non-RNAseq functionality to be added

 Contributors
 ============

-This is an experimental embryonic project, but I can be reached on @pinin4fjords with any queries.
+I can be reached on @pinin4fjords with any queries.
 Other contributors welcome.

 License
 =======